PTFOPlayer/Discod-Programmers_Bot/README.md

 ```
  [command

- pogram surrounded by tripple `
+ pogram surrounded by tripple ` on start and finish

 ```